marcmo/cxxproject/sources/basic_usage.md

   * defines to use
   * ...

-A typically rakefile that uses this system simply collects all project.rb files and feeds them into the CxxProject2Rake-helper.
+A typically rakefile that uses this system simply collects all project.rb files and feeds them into the cxx-helper.

     require 'cxxproject'

     BuildDir="build"
-    CxxProject2Rake.new(
+    cxx(
-      FileList['**/project.rb'], BuildDir, GCCChain)
+      FileList['**/project.rb'], BuildDir, "clang")

 ### Examples